-Attacks on your system can come from any place, at any time.
 For the criminals the delivery is cheap, and the potential rewards are high.
 So they employ the “scatter-gun” approach: compromising millions of computers in the hope that one or two will become profitable.
 But – even if your system isn’t being used for malicious purposes – the pain and cost of clearing up the mess is just the same.
 Prevention is better than cure.

-If you suspect you have a problem, don’t turn a blind eye to it: ask us sooner rather than later.
+Finally, if you suspect you have a problem, don’t turn a blind eye to it: ask us sooner rather than later.

 If you want to increase the security of your communications (especially external ones) then a security certificate is one of the tools you can use.
 Having your own SSL certificate is becoming more popular, especially as current versions of Outlook get very unhappy dealing with email servers that don’t have a valid security certificate.